yt-dlp/yt-dlp/CONTRIBUTING.md

         $ flake8 yt_dlp/extractor/yourextractor.py

 1. Make sure your code works under all [Python](https://www.python.org/) versions supported by yt-dlp, namely CPython and PyPy for Python 3.6 and above.
-Backward compatability is not required for even older versions of Python.
+Backward compatibility is not required for even older versions of Python.
 1. When the tests pass, [add](https://git-scm.com/docs/git-add) the new files, [commit](https://git-scm.com/docs/git-commit) them and [push](https://git-scm.com/docs/git-push) the result, like this:

         $ git add yt_dlp/extractor/extractors.py